uitpsypro/2/pages/eng/c/info.md

 # Experiment about attention and brain stimulation

 #### What was the colour of the flowers surrounding the dog?
-* If you guessed correctly the colour was **orange**!
+* If you guessed **orange** you guessed correctly!

 * Do you want to learn more about your attention?
 Be a participant in our study!

-* In our study you will not be looking at cute pictures of dogs or cats, but you get to do another task that puts of a fight to your attention.
-The task lasts about 10minutes each, where you do them a total of four times.
-Between the tasks you will receive brain stimulation.
-More specifically, repetitive transcranial magnetic current stimulation (rTMS) which is a safe method of stimulating the brain from outside the skull.
-It does not produce any pain
+* In our study you will (sadly) not be looking at cute pictures of dogs or cats.
+We are investigating how we might influence our attention with brain stimulation.
+We use a task that puts on a fight for your attention interleaved with none-invasive brain stimulation (read below).

 * This is a Research Student Programme ("forskerlinje" - in psychology) project at UiT